go-kit/kit/auth/jwt/README.md

 NewSigner takes a JWT key ID header, the signing key, signing method, and a claims object.
 It returns an `endpoint.Middleware`.
-The middleware will build the token string and add it to the context via the `jwt.JWTTokenContextKey`.
+The middleware will build the token string and add it to the context via the `jwt.JWTContextKey`.

 ```go
 import (